 Background checks are not the subject of statutory regulation; however, evidence suggests that many employers conduct checks as a matter of prudence.
 The employee's approval may be required for certain checks.
 Credit and criminal records checks are allowed, however.
 There is no centralised credit registry in Nigeria, which means an individual's financial records are left in the custody of his or her bank, accessible only with clear authorisation and consent.
 Undertaking criminal checks, by discrete application to the Nigerian police, is a fairly common practice.

 In the past, Nigerian law generally permitted parties to an employment contract to terminate for cause or for no reason, provided that the terminating party complied with the terms of the contract.
 However, this position has been substantially altered by the decisions of the NICN.
 The NICN departed from the applicable principle of law in a master and servant relationship, which the common law developed and the decisions from other courts (up to the Supreme Court) had followed.
 By the NICN decision in the leading case of Aloysius v.
-Diamond Bank,50 in certain circumstances, an employee cannot be dismissed without a reason.
-The employer is required not only to not give a reason but that the reason be justified and connected with the performance of the employee's work.
+Diamond Bank,62 in certain circumstances, an employee cannot be dismissed without a reason.
+The employer is required not only to give a reason but that reason must be justified and connected with the performance of the employee's work.

 The law distinguishes between termination and dismissal, with dismissal being a severe sanction available only to the employer and connoting some grave infraction by the employee, such as theft, fraud or gross insubordination.
 It is often exercised without notice or pay.
 An employee should only be dismissed for a stated cause.
 Before a decision is reached on account of an infraction, the law requires the employer to afford the employee an opportunity to defend the allegations.
 Failure to do so may lead a court to declare the dismissal wrongful, entitling the employee to damages.

 Notification to the authorities of the dismissal is generally not required.
-However, certain industries require prior notification to the appropriate industry regulator.51 Except where expressly stated in any CBA, notification to a works council or union is not required.
+However, certain industries require prior notification to the appropriate industry regulator.63 Except where expressly stated in any CBA, notification to a works council or union is not required.
 The closest thing to a social plan for dismissed employees is the RSA contributory scheme.